ana-gjorova/QA-Airalo-Exercise/README.md

   │     └───utils.js               All generic Playwright methods go here.
 It should be generic in nature.
   │
   └───playwright.config.js         Playwright config file
+  |
+  └───.env                         All api id and tokens are found here

 ```

 # Prerequisites

 Node.js: Ensure that you have Node.js installed.
 You can download it from nodejs.org.<br>
+Set env variables for the api tests: Create .env file and copy the credentials from the `.env.example`<br>

 # Installation